 3.5 million children could be born into healthy homes.

-This reduces the number of children witnessing domestic abuse down to 11.5 million.
+This reduces the number of children witnessing intimate partner abuse down to 11.5 million.

 1.75 million young boys will be brought up with healthy male role models.